Valley is open, safe and ready to care for you. Call 1-800-VALLEY 1 (1-800-825-5391) to schedule a Safe Visit with a VMG provider.Read More

 The Center for Family Education offers consultations with certified lactation consultants, available by appointment for a fee.
 Sessions are held at an offsite facility.
 These consultations may be covered by your insurance company.
 Please contact your insurance provider before making your first appointment to determine your benefit.
 To make an appointment, please call 201-291-6152.

-New: Telehealth Lactation Consultations
+New: Online Lactation Consultations

-Valley now offers convenient virtual consultations through SnapMD, a secure, online telehealth service.
+Valley now offers convenient virtual consultations through SnapMD, a secure, online telemedicine service.
 During a one-hour video conference, moms receive guidance, advice and support from our International Board Certified Lactation Consultants (IBCLC) in the comfort of their homes.
 Our lactation specialists may:

 - Address challenges that a breastfeeding mom may be experiencing